 Why won’t my Keurig stay on?

 Most of the Keurig models have an auto shut-off feature.
-That means if you are not working the machine will turn off automatically.
+That means if you are not using the machine, it will turn off automatically.

 The primary purpose of this function is to save energy.
 But if you don’t like it you can disable it.